input-output-hk/cardano-tutorials/node-setup/tx.md

         > 168141

-   (The `network-magic` 42 applies to the FF-testnet and would be different for other networks.)
+   (The `network-magic` is the number that identifies the network: No such number is used by the mainnet, and 42 applies to the FF-testnet.)

    So we need to pay 168141 lovelace fee.